MoreLifeOmar/simple-shell/README.md

-# Creating a simple UNIX shell from scratch using the C programming language.
+# Creating a simple UNIX shell from scratch using C